 Avoid Injured Players

-Injuries happen, but you don’t want to draft a player who is injured and likely to miss several games.
+Injuries happen, but you don’t want to draft an injured player who is likely to miss several games.

 Do your research and try to avoid drafting players who have been injury-prone in the past or who are currently nursing an injury.